-In the 2023 Budget, it was announced that domestic electricity customers will receive an additional €600 credit to help lower the cost of energy bills.
+In the 2024 Budget, it was announced that all residential electricity customers will receive a new €450 credit to help them cope with the cost of energy bills this winter.

-Earlier this year, electricity customers nationwide received a €200 electricity credit in a bid to offset the wave of energy price hikes we’ve experienced over the past year.
+Last winter electricity customers nationwide received a €600 electricity credit in a bid to offset the wave of energy price hikes we’ve experienced over the past two years.

-Since then it has been revealed that households will receive a further €600 from the Government in the form of electricity credit.
+Since then it has been announced that households will receive a further €450 from the Government in the form of electricity credits this winter.

 What is the electricity credit?

-During Budget 2023, it was announced that an enhanced additional electricity credit of €600 will also be applied to domestic electricity bills.
-This will be split between three instalments.
+During Budget 2024, it was announced that an additional electricity credit of €450 (which includes VAT) will be applied to all residential electricity bills.
+This will be paid in three €150 instalments.

 The scheme is being overseen by the energy regulator, the Commission for Regulation of Utilities (CRU), with the measures being rolled out and operated by ESB Networks.